 Ingredients in Jam Thumbprint Cookies

-To make these holiday favorite cookies, you’ll need these common fridge and panty ingredients:
+To make these holiday cookies with jam in the middle, you’ll need these common fridge and panty ingredients:

 - Unsalted butter